 Presentations for International Students:

-The Department of Public Safety provides information on safety, crime prevention, domestic violence and other social issues for international students.
+University Safety provides information on safety, crime prevention, domestic violence and other social issues for international students.
 These sessions are available upon request to the Office of International Student & Scholar Services.

 Bystander Intervention Training: